Frequently asked questions

-However, we will require details of any food allergies or intolerances long before you join the boats so we provide a form for you to send this information at the time of booking.
+However, we will require details of any food allergies or intolerance long before you join the boats so we provide a form for you to send this information at the time of booking.
 We also ask guests to let us know of any strong dislikes so that we can make sure we don’t cook a meal you can’t eat.

-We have limited storage space on the boat so if you have a special brand of tea, coffee, wine, beer, spirit, juice, jam etc... please let us know on the forms we send out and we will endeavour to make sure we have it available for you.
+We have limited storage space on the boat so if you have a special brand of tea, coffee, wine, beer, spirit, juice, jam etc... please let us know on the forms we send out and we will endeavor to make sure we have it available for you.

 Is there a bar on-board?